vicky-liu17/vicky-blogs/Introduction to the Philosophy of Science and Research Methodology/Scientific_Interference.md

 - Whenever you have observed at least 9 objects of kind X to have property R, then conclude that all objects of that kind have property R.
 - Whenever the probability of observing R, given that H is true, is smaller than a significance level of 0.05, then reject H. (use more frequently in scientific research)

-#### Distinguish:
-- Justification with an inference rule:
-    - Justifying the **conclusion** by pointing to the premise and the empolyed inference rule
-- Justification of an inference rule:
-    - What makes B a good inductive inference?
-Why not choose a lower significance level? or a higher one?

-    The inference rule you mentioned is based on the principles of statistical hypothesis testing.
-Let me explain it with an example:

 ### Example:

 > Whenever the probability of observing R, given that H is true, is smaller than a significance level of 0.05, then reject H.